pebble-tree/node-foundationdb/README.md

 To connect to a remote cluster you need:

-- A copy of the client library installed, with matching major and minor version numbers.
-You really only need the C dynamic library file to connect, but its usually easier to just install the fdb client library.
+- A copy of the client library with matching major and minor version numbers.
+You really only need the `libfdb_c` dynamic library file to connect, but its usually easier to just install the fdb client library.
 See [Notes on API versions](#notes-on-api-versions) below for more information.
-- A copy of the `fdb.cluster` file for your database cluster
+- A copy of the `fdb.cluster` file for your database cluster.

 #### Step 2